404NotFound-Error/Daily-Record/README.md

 thank you so much to a junior student for helping me set up my server account, really learned a lot from him
 switching bash to zshell

+2026/1/18
+getting tortured by hwk, damn why there's so much hwk